eriknyquist/lintern/README.rst

 lintern
 -------

-Rewrite C code to fix certain things that static analysis checkers often complain about.
-Not particularly fancy, just takes care of some of the more mindless things, that's all.
+Python-based tool which uses ``libclang`` to rewrite C code to fix certain things that static analysis checkers often complain about.
+Not particularly fancy, just takes care of some of the more mindless things that are annoying for humans to waste their time on, that's all.

 You should probably use ``clang-tidy`` instead.